erroronline1/caro/readme.md

 ### 3.1.3 Objective (3): Source code
 > O.Source_1 The application MUST check all inputs before processing them in order to filter out potentially malicious values before processing.

-* Inputs are masked as strings by the backend by default.
+* Inputs are masked as strings or integers by the backend by default.

 > O.Source_2 The application MUST mask incoming and outgoing data or clean it of potentially malicious characters or refuse to process it.